SiriusBYT/Flashcord/README.md

 # This is Flashcord.
 ## The most advanced Discord Theme to date.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/FC-LMH.gif)
-## Flashcord Alpha will release PUBLICLY on the 14th of July 2023!
+## Flashcord Alpha is releasing publicly extremely soon.
-### Invite Access now Available to all Members of the [SGN Discord Server](https://discord.gg/z93kHwGuZt).
 [Available for Repluged](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github), BetterDiscord support will come later as it causes issue with certain things as it injects extra classes which somehow interfere with Flashcord.

 # Flashcord is all about Maximising your Chat Space,